 Here are some information sources you can trust if you want to know more about liver disease and its treatment:

-This website provides information and links to benefits and resources.
+The American Liver Foundation’s site.
+It provides information and links to Federal and VA benefits and resources.

 This website was created as part of the Cirrhosis Care Alberta project.
 It is a wonderful resource for both patients and families.